-The WWETCO FlexFilter™ is a high rate filtration system utilizing synthetic compressible media.
-The compression of the media is accomplished through a lateral hydraulic force applied from the incoming liquid.
-This unique method of compression eliminates mechanically actuated internal components and provides for a tapered compression of the media.
+The FlexFilter system is a high-rate filtration system that uses synthetic compressible media.
+Media compression is accomplished through the lateral hydraulic force applied by the head pressure of the influent.
+This unique method of compression eliminates mechanically actuated internal components and provides a tapered media compression.

 As the liquid flows onto the top of the media, the larger particles are trapped in the upper portions of the filter.
 As the liquid works its way down, the smaller particles are captured.
 This porosity gradient within the filter bed allows for a more effective use of the entire media bed and allows for a higher mass load to the filter prior to backwash (3).
-As the filter bed becomes plugged, the influent level increases signaling the need for a backwash (4).
+As the filter bed becomes plugged, the influent level increases, signaling the need for a backwash (4).

 The pilot treatment included high-rate and enhanced high-rate solids removal and disinfection.
-A total of six technologies were tested in 18 treatment process combinations over nine wet weather events.
+A total of six technologies were tested in 18 treatment process combinations over nine wet-weather events.

-After the demonstration project was complete, the NJDEP summarized the results in a report, with a goal of providing engineering practitioners with an improved understanding of wet weather treatment technologies and their potential use as satellite end-of-the-pipe wet weather CSO treatment.
+After the demonstration project was complete, the NJDEP summarized the results in a report, with a goal of providing engineering practitioners with an improved understanding of wet-weather treatment technologies and their potential use as satellite end-of-the-pipe wet-weather CSO treatment.